cf416/joint_model_no2_INLA_SPDE/README.md

 -   `pred.grid`: locations where we want to make predictions and corresponding site type
--   `pred.grid.aqum`: values of AQUM interpolated at the prediction grid nodes, for each day
+-   `pred.grid.aqum`: values of AQUM interpolated at the prediction grid nodes, for each day (not used for the joint model predictions)
--   `pred.grid.pcm`: values of PCM interpolated at the prediction grid nodes, for each year
+-   `pred.grid.pcm`: values of PCM interpolated at the prediction grid nodes, for each year (not used for the joint model predictions)
--   `roads.major`: shapefile of motorways over the study area
+-   `roads_major`: shapefile of motorways over the study area

 Note that all coordinates are in UTM projection so that distances are computed in meters.
 Results do not change when rescaling UTM coordinates